Athletics & XC

 Partnered with Cool Runnings, collectively the Athletics and Cross Country club is the largest and most successful club at the University of Birmingham.
 In the last six years, the club have won the men’s and women’s BUCS Cross Country Championships twice, as well as medalling consistently in that time.

-The club are consistently top five at BUCS Indoors and Outdoors, illustrating their prowess on the track.
+The club is consistently top five at BUCS Indoors and Outdoors, illustrating their prowess on the track.
 At BUCS Indoors 2020, the club secured a second place finish overall.

 In 2018-19, the club won four awards, from being shortlisted for six, at the University’s annual Sports Awards, for Club of the Year (Athletics & Cool Runnings), Outstanding Contribution (Josh Mars), Coach of the Year (Luke Gunn) and Sports Personality of the Year (Mari Smith); and in 2019-20 was nominated for three awards, for Team of the Year (BUCS Indoors Team), Volunteer of the Year (Guy Perkins) and Sports Personality of the Year (Issy Boffey).